vegaprotocol/specs/0000-core-api.md

 This set of APIs can be thought of as a way of accessing the current state of processing within the network and nodes.
 They are to be known as **core** APIs.

+Any subscription for a data type containing a market, party or asset should be filterable based on one or more of these (AND not OR filter)

 ## Write

 We define the protocol instruction set within the whitepaper, therefore the **core** API must implement the following instructions: